 - Use every opportunity to model their own enthusiasm and willingness to try new technologies

 - Share their personal learning story with their teachers, students, parents, and peers

 - Connect with forward-thinking educators using the digital tools that empower and inspire their students

-In his latest work, which he discussed here at CoSN, Michael Fullan advocates for the need for leadership from the middle.
+Fullan advocates for the need for leadership from the middle.
 While both top-down leadership and simply letting people do their own thing have clearly failed, a new convergence is needed.
-Fullan believes that we need a new pedagogy to leverage the opportunities digital technologies present today.
-His thinking on what he terms “The Stratosphere Agenda” compellingly contends that we need to radically rethink pedagogy in the new digital context.
+We need a new pedagogy to leverage the opportunities digital technologies present today.
+Fullan calls this “The Stratosphere Agenda” and compellingly contends that we need to radically rethink pedagogy in the new digital context.
 Principals, if they truly are to lead this innovative agenda, must be out in front, as lead learners.
-The fact is that school leaders cannot be true to contemporary convictions – believing that every student can learn, that learning is social and collaborative, that the boundaries of the classroom are an anachronism, that we are preparing students for an unknown, dynamic future, that global citizenship and character really count – unless they also subscribe to these imperatives as part of their own, personal learning agenda.
-Only then can they truly lead; only then are they leaders.